Four Year Colleges

 Step 2: Consider Standardized Tests

 Look closely at the requirements for your selected schools.
-Over 815 colleges in the US have “test optional” application policies, including George Mason, James Madison, and George Washington Universities.
-See their websites directly for specific details.
-Other schools require the SAT or ACT and some require those tests with the writing section.
-A few selective schools also require SAT Subject Tests.
+A majority of colleges in the US have “test optional” application policies.
+See www.fairtest.org or the university websites directly for specific details.
+Other schools require the SAT or ACT.

 - Register online here for the SAT.